romyilano/LearningMachineLearningAiFoundationsRecommendationsPythonClass/README.md

 ![Motherf----OG](catherinebreillat460.jpg)

-"If you give a chick a fish, she will smell fishy.
+"If you give a chick a fish, she will eat the fish and become a user in your user acquisition strategy.
 If you teach her how to fish, she will use python to support women making films."

 * [chicks_who_direct/](Exercise%20Files/chicks_who_direct)